niggusch/auth0-spring-boot-web-jsp-passwordless/README.md

 Next, enable MFA - Multi-Factor Authentication, and configure with the following - supplying your own values:

+Here we illustrate Duo Security, but this could be any `MFA` including `Google Authenticator` and our Auth0 `Guardian` solution.

 ```
 function (user, context, callback) {
   var CLIENTS_WITH_MFA = ['{YOUR_CLIENT_ID}'];